Miranda-Y-Zhou/cse15l-lab-reports/lab_report3.md

 #### 1. Recursive Search `-r`

 The `-r` option tells `grep` to read all files under each directory, recursively.
 It will search for a string in the current directory and all other subdirectories.
+Then, the matching lines along with their file paths are printed to the terminal.
 This command option is useful because it allows the user to perform a string search across numerous files and nested directories simultaneously, saving time and effort when dealing with large collections of files.

 **Example 1:**